 - Must be passed to pass a whole validation acceptably.

-- Informative test phase to instruct about best practices or to proactively inform about becoming requirements.
+- Informative test phase to inform about best practices and forthcoming requirements.

-Test assertion is a condition defined for a message structure or content.
-If there is at least one test assertion which is not passed, a test phase returns a "failed" status.
-Test assertions are used to fulfill those requirements not covered by a message schema.
-Number of test assertions varies depending on a desired level of accuracy and a scope of a message format.
+A test assertion is a requirement specified either for a message structure or content.
+If there exists at least one test assertion which is not passed, a test phase returns a "failed" status.
+Test assertions are used to fulfill requirements not covered by a message schema.
+Number of test assertions required varies depending on a desired level of accuracy and a scope of a message format.

-Test assertions can be divided on a rough level into four categories (below description and example of each):
+Test assertions can be divided roughly into four categories (below description and example of each):

 - Data cardinality:

-- A message schema contains virtually without exception some optional data which is mandatory in practice.
+- A message schema contains usually optional data elements which are mandatory in practice.
 These gaps must be filled with test assertions.

 - "Invoice contains a due date."

 - Simple data format constraints can be specified on a DTD/XSD schema but its expression power is very limited.
 For example, many identifiers contain computational check digits which can't be checked by a schema.
 It's also common that message formats support a generic method for stating an identifier where identification scheme is provided as a qualifier (XML attribute).
 These data relationship cannot be checked using a schema but are easily implemented as test assertions.